darwinia-network/DIPs/DIPs/dip-3.md

 # DIP-3
 ## Abstract
-This DIP suggests implementing `EIP-1559` within the Darwinia Network to transform its fee structure.
+This DIP suggests implementing `EIP-1559`-like mechanism within the Darwinia Network to transform its fee structure.

 Under this proposal, all transaction fees would be burned, while tips would be awarded directly to block authors.
-This aligns with our future inflation strategy, motivates collators, and paves the way for practical applications of *RING* and *KTON* tokens.
+This aligns with our future inflation strategy, motivates collators, and paves the way for practical applications of *RING*.
 The result is a more predictable, sustainable, and user-centric ecosystem.

 Before Darwinia adopts the new inflation model, this DIP will make minor adjustments to the inflation mechanism to prevent the reissuance of burned assets.